kubernetes/community/contributors/design-proposals/code-generator/kubegen.md

 ## FAQ

+> I want to only generate *external* or only generate *internal* types.
+How can I do this?

+kubegen only generates code for the types it finds.
+If you do not have any external types under the locations defined by `--apis-dir`, or do not have any internal types under the locations defined by `--internal-apis-dir`, then code for them will not be generated.

 > How does kubegen invoke the other code generators without me having to download them?

 kubegen statically compiles the logic for all code generators